Syntomic complex and $p$-adic nearby cycles: - -adic nearby cycles

 The middle vertical arrow is an isomorphism because the two Galois groups are equal by Elkik's approximation theorem \cite[Corollary p.
-579]{elkik-solutions} (see Remark \ref{rem:elkik_henselian} (i)).
+579]{elkik-solutions} (see Remark \ref{rem:elkik_henselian}).
 The right vertical arrow is an isomorphism due to Gabber \cite[Theorem 1]{gabber-affine-pbc}.
-The left horizontal arrow in the bottom row is a $p^N\textrm{-isomorphism}$ for $N = N(p, r, s) \in \NN$ as shown in the case of formal schemes below (for $R = \widehat{A}$).
-The right horizontal arrow in the bottom row is an isomorphism by a $K(\pi, 1)\textrm{-Lemma}$ due to Scholze \cite[Theorem 4.9]{scholze-rigid}. \end{proof}
+The bottom left horizontal arrow is a $p^N\textrm{-isomorphism}$, for $N = N(p, r, s) \in \NN$, as shown in the case of formal schemes below (for $R = \widehat{A}$), in particular, the top left horizontal arrow is also a $p^N\textrm{-isomorphism}$.
+The bottom right horizontal arrow is an isomorphism by a $K(\pi, 1)\textrm{-Lemma}$ due to Scholze \cite[Theorem 4.9]{scholze-rigid}, and therefore, the top right horizontal arrow is also an isomorphism.
+Hence, it follows that the composition of the top two horizontal arrows, i.e.\ $\alpha_{r, n, A}^{\FM}$ is a $p^N\textrm{-isomorphism}$. \end{proof}

-\begin{proof}[Proof for formal schemes] By the definition of Fontaine-Messing period map in \S \ref{subsec:fm_period_map}, we see that it is enough to show the $p\textrm{-power}$ quasi-isomorphism locally (provided the power of $p$ does not depend on the local model).
+\begin{proof}[Proof for formal schemes] By the definition of the Fontaine--Messing period map in \S \ref{subsec:fm_period_map}, we see that it is enough to show the $p\textrm{-power}$ quasi-isomorphism locally (provided the power of $p$ does not depend on the local model).
 Let $R$ be an $O_F\textrm{-algebra}$ satisfying Assumption \ref{assum:small_algebra}, $\frakU = \Spf R$ and $M := \pazm_\frakU$.
-We have that the Fontaine-Messing period map
+We have that the Fontaine--Messing period map